jasonogayon/af-studentinsights/README.md

 ![alt text](https://github.com/jasonogayon/af-studentinsights/raw/master/images/af-results-html-1.png "Mochawesome HTML Test Report")

+Other notable observations:

+* Application is flagged as not secure (SSL Certificate Error)
+* Application is not mobile-friendly, user interface is not mobile responsive or adaptive
+* Application has several accessibility contrast and link-text warnings
+* Google Lighthouse has several recommendations regarding performance, accessibility, best practices, and SEO

 Test report as displayed on a terminal:

 ![alt text](https://github.com/jasonogayon/af-studentinsights/raw/master/images/af-results-terminal-1.png "Cypress Terminal Test Report No. 1")